infung/Adaptive-Active-Learning-for-Image-Classification/README.md

 ```

 ### How to run ###
-* If you want to test the accuracy of the proposed approach with the provided dataset, just simply execute the "start.py" file.
+* If you want to test the accuracy of the proposed approach with the provided dataset (very small subset, only 29 training data), just simply execute the "start.py" file.

 * If you want to try out other approaches like 'Most Uncertainty', 'Fixed Combination' or the proposed approach using a fixed beta, just simply execute the "experiment.py" file with specified parameters.